Smithsoft/Android101/_steps/part0/step0-tools.markdown

 you can use if needed.
 Make sure its in your task bar, and practice navigating to it with your short-cut keys.

+Android includes a [list of critical command line tools](https://developer.android.com/studio/command-line) most of which can also be used from the IDE, but often when searching for solutions online you'll find the only answers involve using the command line.

 In Android there's often times when you need to do things with Gradle (Android's dependency manager) that cannot be done from inside the IDE.
+Also many useful commands involve running Android's "adb" tool for managing devices connected during development.

 The standard Mac terminal is fine, or you can setup your own.